 GeneCards Summary for H2AFX Gene

 H2AFX (H2A Histone Family Member X) is a Protein Coding gene.
-Diseases associated with H2AFX include nijmegen breakage syndrome and ataxia-telangiectasia.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Gemtuzumab ozogamicin Pathway, Pharmacokinetics/Pharmacodynamics.
+Diseases associated with H2AFX include Nijmegen Breakage Syndrome and Ataxia-Telangiectasia.
+Among its related pathways are Mitotic Prophase and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
-An important paralog of this gene is HIST1H2AM.
+An important paralog of this gene is HIST2H2AC.

 UniProtKB/Swiss-Prot for H2AFX Gene

 Variant histone H2A which replaces conventional H2A in a subset of nucleosomes.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.
 Required for checkpoint-mediated arrest of cell cycle progression in response to low doses of ionizing radiation and for efficient repair of DNA double strand breaks (DSBs) specifically when modified by C-terminal phosphorylation.